 “Teaching Ancient Greek Philosophy in Contemporary South Africa” Seminar, Philosophy Department, Fort Hare University, East London, South Africa.
 April 2017.
 (Talk delivered again as department seminar at Rhodes University, Grahamstown, South Africa.
 May 2017.)

 “Aristotle on Substance as Actuality” Keynote Address, 2016 Aristotle Colloquium, University of Pretoria, Pretoria, South Africa.
 November 2016.

 “Proclus on the ‘Inward Turn’” Interdisciplinary International Conference on: Praying and Contemplating: Personal Religious Attitudes.
 Religious and Philosophical Interactions in Late Antiquity (3rd to 7th c.
 A.D.)
 North-West University, Potchefstroom, South Africa.
 April 2016.

-Designing and “teaching” philosophy courses is a major creative outlet for me, and one that I enjoy immensely.
+Designing and "teaching” (with apologies to Socrates) philosophy courses is a major creative outlet for me, and one that I enjoy immensely.
 I do my best to organize a group of rich and worthwhile texts together around a theme or question.
 The question is one that is at once tight enough to give the inquiry a unity and loose enough to allow the texts the room to take shape for and inspire the student without my getting in the way.
 The courses that go the best are, invariably, the ones I enjoy the most and are the most engaged by.
 I believe that this is at least partially connected to the fact that my pedagogical method involves demonstrating for my students how to be engaged by a text and by ideas.
 One consequence of striving to demonstrate sincere engagement with the texts and ideas being investigated is that I rarely repeat a course, and never in the same way.

 Recent postgraduate courses designed and taught: